PhotonicsTUL/PLaSK/doc/tutorial1.rst

 Notice that the content of the loop is indented after the semicolon.
 This is how Python knows what should go inside the loop.
 The line without indentation will be executed after the loop and, in this case, it simply prints a custom log message.

 This time we allow to run maximum 6 loop iterations of the electrical solver interchanged with a single iteration of the thermal one.
 The reason for such a choice is the fact that the electrical solver converges much slower than the thermal one, so we need to let it run more times.
 You are free to change the limit and see how quickly the whole system converges.
-You may even skip the limit at all (i.e. type ``"electr.compute()"``), in which case the electrical computations will be performed until convergence is reached for the current temperature.
+You may even skip the limit at all (i.e. type ``electr.compute()``), in which case the electrical computations will be performed until convergence is reached for the current temperature.

-``therm.maxerr`` and ``electr.maxerr`` are default values of the convergence limits for the solvers (they can be adjuster either in the ``<solvers>`` section or in the Python script).
+``therm.maxerr`` and ``electr.maxerr`` are default values of the convergence limits for the solvers (they can be adjuster either in the :xml:tag:`<solvers>` section or in the Python script).
 Hence, we repeat the loop until any of the returned errors is larger than the appropriate limit.

 Having whole written the input file (including script) so far I suggest you to save it and run the computations with PLaSK in a way described in section :ref:`sec-Running-plask` i.e.